LearnWeb3DAO/Defi-Exchange/README.md

 npm i ethers
 ```

-- In your public folder, download this folder and all the images in it (https://github.com/LearnWeb3DAO/NFT-Collection/tree/main/my-app/public/cryptodevs).
-Make sure that the name of the downloaded folder is cryptodevs
+- In your public folder, download this [image](https://github.com/LearnWeb3DAO/Defi-Exchange/blob/main/my-app/public/cryptodev.svg) and rename it to `cryptodev.svg`.

 - Now go to styles folder and replace all the contents of `Home.modules.css` file with the following code, this would add some styling to your dapp: